BluelinkData/software-eng-exercise/README.md

 Now, let’s implement `upload_to_mobilecommons()` so the tests pass!

-You can refer to [ActBlue’s webhook documentation](https://secure.actblue.com/docs/webhooks) and the sample incoming donation payload used in tests `actblue/sample_donation.json`.
+You can refer to [ActBlue’s webhook documentation](https://secure.actblue.com/docs/custom_integrations) and the sample incoming donation payload used in tests `actblue/sample_donation.json`.
 See Appendix 1 below for the relevant Mobile Commons API endpoint documentation (unfortunately their documentation is not publicly accessible :-/).

 ## Step 2: Send us your `actblue.py`

-The email you received should have a link like https://app2.greenhouse.io/tests/UNIQUE_TOKEN to submit your actblue.py.
-Thank you!
+Please email the file `actblue.py` to `homework@bluelink.org`

 (Next steps of the interview process may involve a screen-share coding interview building on top of your work in this repo.)